Timmeh42/timmeier.io/src/posts/amateur-font.md

 [FontSquirrel's webfont generator](https://www.fontsquirrel.com/tools/webfont-generator)
 to trim it down).
-As an additional trick, I base-64 encoded it and put it into a data-uri in the site's styles so it didn't need an additional request to load; this method uses ~33% more data (5.8KB instead of 4.23KB) but this is still far below the size of Sen at 9.33KB (and an additional network request).
+As an additional trick, I base-64 encoded it and put it into a data-uri in the site's styles so it didn't need an additional request to load; this method uses ~33% more data than the font file (5.8KB instead of 4.23KB) but this is still far below the size of Sen at 9.33KB.
+Unfortunately this also means that the browser can't cache the font file and redownloads it for every page; on a site like this with very few pages this might be okay as a fun trick, but on anything bigger it would be counterproductive.

 Of course, my effort was hardly up to the level of real professionally-made typefaces: it has only one weight (regular), the set of characters is limited, the kerning is bad